toddteis/Single-Price-Grid-Component/README.md

 This was my first project using mobile-first workflow.
 I found working this way a lot easier then working with desktop first.
 I tend to be thinking about getting the layout to a desktop layout while working on the mobile layout, which hasn't been my thought process up to now working the other way round.

+Learnt more about semantic html5 markup and used main, article, section and footer tags in this project.

 ### Continued development

 I will continued to use mobile-first workflow and flexbox.
 I would like to use CSS Grid in future challenges.
+I will also use semactic html5 markup in future projects and implement then during the project and not at the end, as in this project.

 ### Useful resources